BeamMP/Docs/docs/en/server/create-a-server.md

 ### 1. Port forwarding

-_If you are on a VPS (Virtual Private Server) or Rootserver, you can skip this step.
+_If you are on a VPS (Virtual Private Server), Rootserver or plan on hosting this server locally (with players in the same house as you), you can skip this step.
 If you're unsure about what a VPS or Rootserver is, you most likely aren't on one._

-This step is necessary if you want someone outside of your household to join ("outside of your local network").
+This step is necessary if you want someone **outside** of your household to join your home-hosted server (outside of your local network).

 ####
 !!! danger ":material-scale-balance: DISCLAIMER:"